Standing In The Gap Of The Real And Perceived

 So when both sexes make stupid decisions, why should we hold the male more responsible?
 It’s fairly simple: women are more vulnerable, and always have been.
 Women are not as physically strong as men.
 Women are not as physically aggressive as men.
 Women, historically, haven’t been as privileged, as respected, or as honored as men.
 Consequently, rare has been the place or time in the last 6,000 years of recorded human history when women at large have been considered more than property to manage and trade.

 And most importantly, when humans have sex, it is the woman who is invaded.
 It is the man who breaks down the wall to enter, and leaves his troops behind to occupy the territory.
 It is the woman who is more likely to be injured, in the process or in the aftermath.
 It is the woman who puts her health at risk to carry a child, or suffers the medical risk, shame, and haunting guilt of an abortion.

 If she does carry the child alone, she is often forced to reckon whether to either raise or feed her child, because she can’t do it all alone.
 At the very least, it takes a village to replace a parent, assuming that is even possible, and not all villages are willing, able, or healthy themselves.
 So not only does she suffer, but so does the child.
-And eventually, by the way, so the the village.
+And eventually, by the way, so does the village.